Anwarvic/extra-collections/README.md

 ```

 To immediately use a data strucutre, you can import it directly from the package
 and start using it right-away.
-The following code uses a :ref:`bst`:
+The following code uses a [bst](https://extra-collections.readthedocs.io/en/latest/rst/trees/bst.html):

 ```python
 >>> from extra import BST